 Sex is supposed to be a good experience for both you and your spouse.
 God created sex to be enjoyed by a husband and wife in respect.
 If one or both of the partners are degraded during the act, then it is best you find something different to try.
 You should never walk away from sex with your spouse feeling shame or bad about who you are.

-4. Will the Physical Act Bring Up Bad Memories?
+4. Will the Sex Act Bring Up Bad Memories?

 For those that have experienced sexual abuse as a child or in a relationship, then some intimate acts can be mentally damaging.
 I’m not saying that you can’t ever feel freedom from the abuse that has happened to you, but it is ok to say no to something that reminds you of a dark time in your life.